ahmedco88/hemsa-STT/README.md

 Push-to-talk dictation for Windows.
 Hold a key (or click the floating orb), talk, release, and clean text is typed at your cursor in whatever app you are in.

+Similar to Wispr Flow - but free
+Similar to local ones like SuperWhisper or OpenWisper, but better (Minimalistic, Faster)

 **Everything runs on your PC.** Your voice is never uploaded, there is no account, no API key and no subscription.
 After the one-time model download, Hemsa works with the internet switched off.